samanthavivonia/portfolio/HEADER.md

 The rest of the utility classes we will make for this section are meant to work in conjunction with the grid system, which is built using `Flexbox`.
 While the grid system provides all of the classes we will need for sizing, we will need some classes for positioning items using "flexbox" within their rows in the grid.

 1. Create a new CSS rule selecting all elements with a class of `justify-center`.
 Within that rule, set the `justify-content` property to have a value of `center`.
-  - The [`justify-content`](https://www.w3schools.com/cssref/css3_pr_justify-content.asp) property controls horizontal placement of child elements in FlexBox elements.
+  - The [`justify-content`](https://www.w3schools.com/cssref/css3_pr_justify-content.asp) property controls placement of child elements in FlexBox elements along the primary axis, which is the X axis (horizontal) by default.
 1. Create a new CSS rule selecting all elements with a class of `justify-evenly`.
 Within that rule, set the `justify-content` property to have a value of `space-evenly`.
 1. Create a new CSS rule selecting all elements with a class of `justify-between`.
 Within that rule, set the `justify-content` property to have a value of `space-between`.
 1. Create a new CSS rule selecting all elements with a class of `align-center`.
 Within that rule, set the `align-tems` property to have a value of `space-evenly`.
-  - The [`align-tems`](https://www.w3schools.com/cssref/css3_pr_align-items.asp) property controls vertical placement of child elements in FlexBox elements without the ability to [wrap](https://www.w3schools.com/cssref/css3_pr_flex-wrap.asp).
+  - The [`align-tems`](https://www.w3schools.com/cssref/css3_pr_align-items.asp) property controls placement of child elements in FlexBox elements along the cross axis, which is the Y axis (vertical) by default.

 And that's it for the utility classes we will need for this section!
 There are still a couple minor classes we need to make styling for, but these will be `semantic classes` that are named for the element they will be being applied to rather than the functionality they provide.